-This study has several limitations, and two deserve special attention as they invite future research to follow clear directions.
+This study has several limitations, and two deserve special attention as they invite future research along clear new directions.
 The first limitation relates to the empirical scope of the study, which assumes that acts of attention allocation are transparent to other peer participants.
-This scope condition applies to most arguments based on "social transparency" (Stuart et al. 2012) and "ambient awareness" (Leonardi 2015), or free access to information on the behavior, opinion, orientation or evaluation that might reveal the preferences of others.
-The scope of our study is thus relevant to a wide range of contexts designed precisely to support information sharing through social media functionalities.
-Examples of self-organizing forms that rely on transparency as a condition for information provision (Puranam et al. 2014) include external (Piezunka and Dahlander 2015) and internal (Deichmann et al. 2021) crowdsourcing platforms for idea development; enterprise-based systems of collaboration, such as internal communities of practice (Haas et al. 2015), platform-based systems of decentralized problem solving such as open-source software (Von Krogh and Von Hippel 2006) and distributed innovation (Kogut and Metiu 2001).
-Clearly, the realism of the assumptions underlying our hypotheses decreases as the opacity of information about what others do increases.
-However, the confidence in the generalizability of our hypotheses derives not only by the growing diffusion of new forms of organizing, but also by the general tendency to make traditional organizations increasingly more open and transparent.
-These tendencies are diffusing from emergent online communities to established corporate entities (e.g., Dahlander and Magnusson 2005, Fosfuri et al. 2008), including the cases of the Zappos "holacracy" (Robertson 2015), examples of 'agile' organizational networks (Tasselli and Caimo 2019), or the cases of Valve and Morningstar documented by Lee and Edmondson (2017).
+This scope condition applies to most arguments based on social transparency (Stuart et al. 2012) and ambient awareness (Leonardi 2015) or free access to information on the behavior, opinion, orientation, or evaluation that might reveal the preferences of others.
+The scope of our study is, thus, relevant to a wide range of contexts designed precisely to support information sharing through social media functionalities.
+Examples of selforganizing forms that rely on transparency as a condition for information provision (Puranam et al. 2014) include external (Piezunka and Dahlander 2015) and internal (Deichmann et al. 2021) crowdsourcing platforms for idea development; enterprise-based systems of collaboration, such as internal communities of practice (Haas et al. 2015), platform-based systems of decentralized problem solving such as open-source software (von Krogh and von Hippel 2006) and distributed innovation (Kogut and Metiu 2001).
+Clearly, the plausibility of the assumptions underlying our hypotheses decreases as the opacity of information about what others do increases.
+However, the confidence in the generalizability of our hypotheses derives not only from the growing diffusion of new forms of organizing, but also by the general tendency to make traditional organizations increasingly more open and transparent.
+These tendencies are diffusing from emergent online communities to established corporate entities (e.g., Dahlander and Magnusson 2005, Fosfuri et al. 2008), including the cases of the Zappos holacracy (Robertson 2015), examples of agile organizational networks (Tasselli and Caimo 2019), or the cases of Valve and Morningstar documented by Lee and Edmondson (2017).
 Our arguments extend to a wide set of contexts in which participants decide to allocate attention to "many problems seeking solutions" (Haas et al. 2015, p.
-681) and where peer participants can observe their actions and decisions.
+681) and in which peer participants can observe their actions and decisions.

-A second limitation is inherent in the almost exclusive focus on individual acts of attention allocation, which precluded analysis of possible outcomes of such acts.
+A second limitation is inherent in the almost exclusive focus on individual acts of attention allocation, which preclude analysis of possible outcomes of such acts.
 Whenever participants allocate attention on a bug report, their act contributes an event edge in our attention network.
 The dynamics of these events are the focus of our analytical interest in this paper.
 This observation scheme is not inspired by a focus on the real effectiveness of the collective resolution of problems, on how long problems remained unresolved within the project, or on how durable (or stable) were the solutions that contributors implemented (Fioretti and Lomi 2008).
-Addressing these issues would require a different research design, one oriented toward the consequences of problem-solving behavior rather than on attention as one of its main antecedents.
-The study says little about attentional selection - or the consequences of attention allocation decisions (Ocasio 2011).
-We hope our study will encourage to address issues of organizational effectiveness that we could not pursue here.
+Addressing these issues requires a different research design, one oriented toward the consequences of problem-solving behavior rather than on attention as one of its main antecedents.
+The study says little about attentional selection or the consequences of attention allocation decisions (Ocasio 2011).